FreshWater Watch

 • Interpret and analyse your results

-Using this information, the Group Manager will train up your volunteers so that they can safely collect data and can use the online platform and/or mobile app.
+Using this information, the Group Manager will train up all volunteers within the group so that they can safely and accurately collect data, and confidently use the online platform and/or mobile app.

 • We suggest you monitor once a month, but you can monitor more frequently if you wish.